OneMadGypsy/pico-sd-card/README.md

 # pico-sd-card
-SD card script for Raspberry Pi Pico.
+Python SD card script for Raspberry Pi Pico.
 This is fundamentally the same script from [here](https://github.com/micropython/micropython/blob/a1bc32d8a8fbb09bc04c2ca07b10475f7ddde8c3/drivers/sdcard/sdcard.py) with numerous syntax and functional changes applied.

 ### The Changes include: